Michigan Nursing License Renewal: 3 Steps

 Michigan Nursing License Renewal Steps

-If you reside in Michigan and work as a CNA, RN, LPN, or APRN, just follow three simple steps below to apply for a Michigan nurse license renewal.
+If you reside in Michigan and work as an RN, CNA, LPN, or APRN, just follow three simple steps below to apply for a Michigan nurse license renewal.
 Alternatively, you can obtain your nursing license by endorsement or by successfully passing an examination.

 Step 1: Determine Your Renewal Deadline

-Now, if you happen to come across this article when it’s too late — and your license already expired — don’t rush to throw your scrubs away.
-You can get your license back by using the Licensing and Regulatory Affairs (LARA) license renewal resource.
-Of course, you’ll have to do some extra work and pay the late fee, but life’s journey is sometimes filled with twists.
+If you happen to come across this article when it’s too late — and your license has already expired — don’t throw your scrubs away.
+You can get your license back within three years of expiration by using the Licensing and Regulatory Affairs (LARA) license renewal resource.

 The next significant milestone in your Michigan nursing license renewal journey is to meet all continuing education requirements.

-• RN, LPN, and APRN requirements: You need to complete 25 hours of continuing education in courses or programs approved by the board.
-This must include a minimum of 2 hours dedicated to pain and pain symptom management.
-Keep in mind that you can’t earn more than 12 credit hours within a 24-hour period.
-This means you can’t cram all your continuing education requirements into a single day — you’ll need to spread it out over at least 3 days.
+RN, LPN, and APRN requirements: Complete 25 hours of continuing education in courses or programs approved by the board.
+This must include a minimum of two hours dedicated to pain and pain symptom management, and one hour of implicit bias training.
+Note that if you are using online resources for CE, you can’t obtain more than 12 hours within a 24-hour period.

 Step 3: Submit Your Online Renewal Application

 Continue making your way through the application.
 Eventually, you will reach “Pay Fees.”
-The Michigan nursing license renewal fee structure is as follows:
+The renewal fee structure is as follows:

 You can pay the fee with a credit or debit card (Visa, MasterCard, American Express, or Discover).
 After making the payment, remember to print or save an electronic receipt for your records.